 Slender, creeping stems and round leaves with lavender blooms.
 Can withstand light foot traffic and gives off pleasant aroma when walked upon.
 Drought tolerant once established.
-Hardiness zones: 5-8.
+Perennial in Zones 5-8.
 Avg.
-150,000 seeds/oz.
+210,000 seeds/oz.
 Packet: 200 seeds.

 Latin Name: Thymus serpyllum

 SOWING: Transplant (recommended): Start seeds in flats 8-10 weeks before the last frost.
 Sow seeds on top of the growing medium and cover with a thin layer of soil mix.
 Keep moist until germination.
 Transplant to individual containers when plants have 4 true leaves.
 After the last frost in spring, transplant outside and space 6-8" apart, in rows 12-18" apart.
 Pinch off growing tips of upright growing varieties to make bushier plants.

 LIGHT PREFERENCE: Sun/Part Shade.
 In very hot climates, thyme will need part shade to do well.
 SOIL REQUIREMENTS: Thyme grows best in light, dry, well-drained soil.

 PLANT HEIGHT: 6-12".

 HARVEST: Cut only a few stems the first year in order for the plants to winter over.
 In subsequent years, harvest just as the flowers being to open.
 Cut back to within 4-5" above the ground.